jk-f5/open-webui-dev-env/README.md

 make open-webui
 ```

-This targets clones the Open WebUI repository into the `./open-webui` folder if it is not already present.
+This target clones the Open WebUI repository into the `./open-webui` folder if it is not already present.

 ### Step 2: Bring Up the Containers